data-science-math285-w20/final-project-AllegraTashjian-CameronKlineSharpe/README.md

 A temporary website has been created by Cameron, although the original plan was to have Allegra set that up.

-The temprorary webiste can be found at: https://sites.google.com/carleton.edu/finalprojectmath285-at-cks/
+The temporary webiste can be found at: https://sites.google.com/carleton.edu/finalprojectmath285-at-cks/

 Note that because of the last minute nature of the set up of the website, not all the graphs are showing up.